The issue: Remote shutdown "Access denied (5)"

 "Good day, everyone.
-I have a PC that I want to shutdown remotely through the command line, however when I type "shutdown /s /m server name," I receive the message "Access is denied" (5).
-Does anyone know how do I fix the "Access is denied (5)" problem for remote shutdown?
+I have a Windows 10 PC that I want to shut down remotely through the command line; however when I type "shutdown /s /m server name," I receive the message "Access is denied" (5).
+Does anyone know how to fix the remote shutdown Windows 10 access denied 5 issue?
 Any recommendations would be much appreciated."

 - Ascertain that two PCs are connected to the same network.
 You should also ensure that the machines you wish to shut down are on the same network as the "controlling" computer.